Law, Environment and Social Justice

 Scope and syllabus

-The course includes an introduction to environment law in historical perspective, a contextualisation in terms of development debates and environmental justice, an examination of the place of domestic law in relation to international environmental law, an analysis of principles of environmental law, an introduction to the main regulatory techniques, specific consideration of enforcement through courts and different actors relevant in environmental law.
+The course includes an introduction to environment law in historical perspective, a contextualisation in terms of development debates and environmental justice, an examination of the place of domestic law in relation to international environmental law, an analysis of principles of environmental law, an introduction to the main regulatory techniques and specific consideration of enforcement through courts and different actors relevant in environmental law.

 Method of assessment